pg-spot-ops/pg-spot-operator/README.md

   pgspotops/pg-spot-operator:latest
 ```

-or by running a helper script from the "scripts" folders:
+or by running a helper script from the "scripts" folders (by default just lists the resources):

-PS!
-You need to update the list of regions to your "operational area" first in the header.

 ```
 ./scripts/aws/delete_all_operator_tagged_objects.sh yes